File Formats

 -

-channel is totally opaque and even if you don't know what an alpha channel
+channel has no meaningful content and even if you don't know what an alpha channel

-is.
-Transparency has consequences for sorting and rendering, so never use
+is!
+Transparency has consequences for sorting and rendering, so don't use

 an alpha channel texture for an object that you don't want to be transparent.